ankowals/saf/README.md

     }

 To retrieve test data storage one can write HashMap<String, Object> testDataMap = ctx.Object.get("TestData",HashMap.class);
-From now one testDataMap and its values can be used in the step.
+From now on testDataMap and its values can be used in the step.
-Other and uch simpler way to retrieve a particular value from the storage is String isbn = Storage.get("TestData.isbn");
+Other and much simpler way to retrieve a particular value from the storage is String isbn = Storage.get("TestData.isbn");
 Nested objects can be provided using dots like for example Storage.get("TestData.isbn.some_nested_key[0]") etc.

 ctx.Object is a bucket to which we can throw anything and later on we can retrieve it.
 This is useful to share data between steps that are defined in different class.
 For example